Last Updated: 2/16/2016

-Deadline for intern applications has been extended to Friday April 18th, 2014 at 4:30 pm
+Deadline for intern applications is Friday April 1st, 2016 at 4:30 pm

 Counseling Center: Mental Health Counseling

 - Past Intern Testimonies

 - Extensive individual and group supervision by experienced clinical social workers and psychologists

 - A staff rich in diversity (ethnic background, sexual orientation, clinical interest areas)